sonmezahmet/Model-Based-Learning-on-Load-Unload-Task/README.md

 # Model Based Learning on Load Unload Task (Prioritized Sweeping)
 ## Problem Definition
-In this project, the problem is implementing the flat Q-learning algorithm and the Qlearning algorithm with ETs which uses replacing traces for the environment.
+In this project, the problem is implementing the prioritized sweeping algorithm which makes model based learning.
 Also environment should be created dynamically according to user’s input.
 <br>
 ## Methodology
 ### Creating Environment